Smog Test and Emission Repair in Redondo Beach, CA

-Smog Inspections are also required anytime a vehicle is sold or bought in California.
+Smog inspections are also required anytime a vehicle is sold or bought in California.
 During a title transfer the Department of Motor Vehicles will not allow a vehicle to be registered unless it is presented with a valid smog certificate.
 There are special testing procedures for vehicles, which are classified as “Gross Polluters”.
 These include Test Only and State Referee inspections.
 If your vehicle requires a Test Only or Referee inspection, your DMV paperwork will advise you of it.
 Prepare your smog check checklist ahead of time.
 Preparing is the key.

 1975 & Older – Effective 04/01/05: Under the old law, 1975 and subsequent model year vehicles became exempt from Smog Check when they turned 30 years old.
-A 1976 model year vehicle was exempt in 2005, a 1977 in 2006, etc. Under the new law… commenced April 1, 2005, exempt from smog check requirements are any motor vehicle manufactured prior to the 1976 model year.
-All vehicles 1976 and newer vehicles will be tested according to state emission law.
+A 1976 model year vehicle was exempt in 2005, a 1977 in 2006, etc. Under the new law… commenced April 1, 2005, exempt from smog check requirements are any motor vehicles manufactured prior to the 1976 model year.
+All 1976 and newer vehicles will be tested according to state emission law.
 This law repeals the 30-year rolling exemption.

 Exempt: Still exempt from the State of California Smog Check program are:

-- Hybrid powered motor vehicles
+- Hybrid-powered motor vehicles

-- 2 wheel motorcycles
+- Two-wheel motorcycles

 - Diesel cars & trucks (1997 & older)